Bachelor of Digital Media - CC24

 |Core Units||12||Major Units||None|

-You are required to complete a total of 24 units including 12 core units, two four-unit minors in either graphic design, interactive media or video and animation and four elective units.
+You are required to complete a total of 24 units including 12 core units, two four-unit minors in either graphic design, interactive media, screen production, or animation, and four elective units.

 |Collaborative Digital Media Project Part B||MMST13018||Students work in a team to complete a digital media project for a real client in a supportive, scaffolded learning environment over a period of two terms.|